NaimaEG1983/holbertonschool-shell/basics/README.md

 Task8 - Delete betty file
 Task9 - Delete /tmp/my_first_directory/
-Task10 - change the working directory to the previous Task11 - list all files including hidden in current, parent and boot directory
+Task10 - change the working directory to the previous Task11 - list all files including hidden in current, parent and boot directory Task12 - print the type of the file named iamafile